thelvis4/StatusIndicator/README.md

 ```

 ##### Remove the status
 When the operation is done, remove the status.
-It's recomended to set the status as completed in order to remove the progress bar.
+It's recomended to set the status as completed before removing the status.
+This will make sure the progress indicator in Xcode's status view is properly dismissed.
 ```Swift
 status.completed = true
 indicator.removeStatus(status)